-By Cassie Wilson and 1000 Friends staff | 22-minute read; about 1 minute per bill
+By Cassie Wilson and 1000 Friends staff | 26-minute read; about 1 minute per bill

 The 2026 session of the Oregon Legislature started Monday, February 2, and goes through Monday, March 9.
-We will be tracking bills related to farmland use, urban growth boundaries, accessible housing, housing production, and more.
+We are tracking bills related to farmland use, urban growth boundaries, accessible housing, housing production, and more.
 We are particularly keeping an eye on some worrying bills that have the potential to open up exclusive farm use land to commercial activity and supersite industrial uses on some of the state’s best farmland.
 We’ll be watching these bills, and others, closely throughout the next few weeks.

 Despite ongoing construction, much of the Capitol building—including the rotunda and cafeteria—is open and able to hold a larger capacity than in the past few years.
 You will be able to testify remotely or in person for all committee hearings.
 Every committee webpage has instructions on how to do that, as well as how to submit written testimony.
 We will also provide this information in all legislative alerts we send throughout the session.